Arrays Format & Components - MOR & MIRKAM

 The MOR and MIRKAM systems consist of two parts: a personal/biographical questionnaire and an assessment center.
-Each system has its own assessment center, while the questionnaire is common to both systems.
+The components that make up these arrays are identical.

 The questionnaire includes about 10-15 open questions of the type usually found in admissions interviews.
 Candidates should write their answers by hand in the allocated spots in the questionnaire booklet.
 The allocated time for filling out the questionnaire is 2½ hours.